Call Mon-Sun:

 What Is the Most Troublesome Side Effect of Antipsychotic Medications?

 When a patient is placed on antipsychotics by their caregiver, this is often for an extended period of time.
-However, despite how they’re commonly prescribed, antipsychotic medications aren’t intended for long-term use.
-These medications should only be used for short-term stabilization, typically during a time of crisis.
-It’s unwise to use these drugs for the purpose of maintenance, as this can do more harm than good for the patient.
+Some observers feel these medications should only be used for short-term stabilization, typically during a time of crisis.
+And some research has questioned the use of these drugs for the purpose of maintenance, as sometimes this may do more harm than good for the patient.

-Antipsychotics can also induce a “dampening” effect on patients.
+Antipsychotics induce a “dampening” effect on patients.
 In the short term, this zombie-like effect can be a reasonable trade-off for stabilization during a period of crisis.
-Nevertheless, this can be an extremely damaging side effect when the patient is required to take the medication for many months – or even several years, in some cases.
+Nevertheless, research shows us that this can be an extremely disabling side effect when the patient is required to take the medication for many months — or even several years.
+In many cases, benefits of antipsychotics are obscured by the risks of long-term use.16

 Do Antipsychotics Affect Your Mood?

 Yes, antipsychotic drugs can impact mood.
-Of course, some individuals hope to alleviate low mood symptoms like depression and hopelessness.
+Prescribers may hope to alleviate low mood symptoms like depression and hopelessness.
 However, antipsychotic medications may instead impact mood in ways you weren’t anticipating.

-Alongside worsening depression, antipsychotic drugs can also result in symptoms like weight gain, frequent sedation, and anticholinergic effects.
+Alongside suicidality and worsening depression, antipsychotic drugs can also result in symptoms like weight gain, frequent sedation, and anticholinergic effects, according to the many drug labels.
 Any of these side effects can negatively impact a person’s mental or emotional well-being.

 What Are the Alternatives to Antipsychotics?